 Exhibit Area Description General All budget and expenditures amounts shown are unaudited.
 Ordinance Number Numbered 1 to 48-representing the 48 major corridor projects from the 2004 TransNet Extension Ordinance passed by voters.
-EAP (Early Action Program)-19 project segments from the TransNet Extension Ordinance that the SANDAG Board of Directors designated to be completed during the first 10 years of the program.
-Project/Segment Name ■ 3 layers-corridor, major corridor project, and project/segment as follows: ✓ Ordinance Corridor: 15 corridors per the TransNet Extension Ordinance. ✓ Major Corridor Ordinance Project: 48 major corridor projects per the TransNet Extension Ordinance. ✓ Project Segment: 78 project segments to date.
+EAP (Early Action Program)-19 original project segments from the TransNet Extension Ordinance that the SANDAG Board of Directors designated to be completed during the first 10 years of the program.
+Subsequent EAP project segments were approved by the SANDAG Board of Directors consistent with the TransNet Extension Ordinance.
+Project/Segment Name 3 layers-corridor, major corridor project, and project/segment as follows: Ordinance Corridor: 15 corridors per the TransNet Extension Ordinance.
+Major Corridor Ordinance Project: 48 major corridor projects per the TransNet Extension Ordinance.
+Project Segment: 78 project segments to date.
 Project segments are shown with a seven-digit number that represents the project's CIP (capital improvement program) budget number.
 Only completed and inprogress projects have a CIP.
-Example for I-15 Corridor: Ordinance Corridor Major Corridor Ordinance Project SR 163 to SR 56 Project Segment 1201501: I-15 Express Lanes Middle Segment 1201502: I-15 Express Lanes Middle Segment 1201502: I-15 Express Lanes North Segment Segment The 48 initial TransNet Ordinance projects resulted in 78 individual project segments as of June 30, 2017.
+Example for I-15 Corridor: Ordinance Corridor SR 163 to SR 56 Project Segment 1201501: I-15 Express Lanes Middle Segment 1201502: I-15 Express Lanes North Segment Unallocated [Ordinance Corridor Name]: Amounts per the 2005 Plan of Finance and 2017 Plan of Finance.
+Illustrates budgets and expenditures not yet allocated to specific projects or segments, but available for future projects on the Ordinance Corridor.
+Segment The 48 initial TransNet Ordinance projects resulted in 78 individual project segments as of June 30, 2017.
 This number will grow as new project segments are started.
 Some projects support multiple corridors, but were only counted once to arrive at the grand total of 78 project segments.

-67 The 2017 Plan of Finance provided a remaining expenditure estimate range of \$20.8 billion to \$25.4 billion.
+75 The 2017 Plan of Finance provided a remaining expenditure estimate range of \$20.8 billion to \$25.4 billion.
 The \$22.7 billion represents the mid-point estimate.